+1 212 318 2000

 Walter H. Boss is a graduate of the University of Bern and New York University School of Law with a Master of Laws (Tax) Degree.
 He was admitted to the bar in 1980.
 Until 1984 he served in the Federal Tax Administration (International Tax Law Division) as legal counsel; he was also a delegate at the OECD Committee on Fiscal Affairs.
 He was then an international tax attorney with major firms in Lugano and Zürich.
-In 1988, he became a partner at Ernst & Young’s International Services Office in New York.
+In 1988, he became a partner at Ernst & Young's International Services Office in New York.
 After having joined a major law firm in Zürich in 1991, he headed the tax and corporate department of another well-known firm in Zürich from 2001 to 2008.
-On July 1, 2008 he became one of the founding partners the law firm Poledna Boss Kurer AG, Zürich, where he is the head of the tax and corporate department.
+On July 1, 2008 he became one of the founding partners of the law firm Poledna Boss Kurer AG, Zürich, where he was managing partner prior to joining Bratschi Wiederkehr & Buob.

 Pestalozzi Rechtsanwälte AG, Zürich